Konstantin Anisimovich Pavlov: Legacy

-In 1938, Pavlov restored icons in the Tiskadi Church.
-In September 1938, the council of the Tiskadi community (Rēzekne district) decided to restore all the icons and the iconostasis.
-Iconographer K. Pavlov was invited to carry out the work.
+In 1938, Pavlov restored icons in the Tiskadi Church, at the invitation of the council of the Tiskadi community (Rēzekne district), who had decided to restore all the icons and the iconostasis.
 The restoration was successfully completed at a total cost of 580 lats.

-By the late 1930s, Konstantin Anisimovich painted the central image "King of Kings" ("Christ Enthroned with Attendants") for the Puderov Old Believer Church (Rēzekne district), as well as icons for the newly built churches of the Skangali and Kostygi communities (Preiļi district).
+By the late 1930s, Pavlov painted the central image "King of Kings" ("Christ Enthroned with Attendants") for the Puderov Old Believer Church (Rēzekne district), as well as icons for the newly built churches of the Skangali and Kostygi communities (Preiļi district).
 He worked extensively in prayer houses in the Daugavpils district, including painting the Apostolic tier of icons for the Niderkuni community's church and creating icons for the Volodino community.